patrickbwarren/transam-triton/TRIMCC.md

 The user ROM can be loaded into the emulator using `-u FASTVDU_ROM`.
-For the tape binary (which is really only for testing purposes), re-vectorisation of the VDU output is set up by running the code at `1602` with the Monitor 'G' function.
+For the tape binary (which is really only for testing purposes), re-vectorisation of the VDU output is set up by running the code at `1602` with the monitor 'G' command.

 ### Copying